-The Department's Bachelor of Social Work (BSW) mission is to prepare students for generalist social work practice and/or entry to graduate school at the advanced standing level.
-The BSW program is guided by the purpose of the social work profession, that is to promote and enhance human and community well-being, with particular attention to the needs and empowerment of those who are vulnerable, oppressed, and living in poverty.
-The BSW program curriculum is grounded by the core values of service; the dignity and worth of the person; the importance of human relationships; social justice; human rights; scientific inquiry, integrity, and competence; and is framed by the strengths perspective.
-The BSW program is committed to fostering relationships with the regional social service community and to the ongoing process of creating and sustaining learning environments in which respect for all persons and understanding of diversity and difference are practiced, and providing educational experiences that encourage a commitment to self-care, community service, and life-long learning and development.
+The Bachelor of Social Work (BSW) program prepares students for generalist social work practice and/or entry to graduate school at the advanced standing level, The BSW program is guided by the purpose of the social work; that is, to promote and enhance human and community well-being, with particular attention to the needs and empowerment of those who are vulnerable, oppressed, and living in poverty.
+The BSW program curriculum is grounded by the core values of service, the dignity and worth of the person, the importance of human relationships, social justice, human rights, scientific inquiry, integrity, and competence, and is framed by the strengths perspective.
+The BSW program is committed to fostering relationships with the regional social service community and to the ongoing process of creating and sustaining learning environments in which respect for all persons and understanding of diversity and difference are practiced, and providing educational experiences that encourage a commitment to self-care, community service, and lifelong learning and development.

-The BSW program teaches the necessary knowledge and skills needed to work with clients in a wide range of fields of practice.
-This program provides students with a structured 420-hour internship working with an agency-based Field Instructor in a social service agency during their senior year, allowing them to practice their skills with individuals, families, groups, organizations, and communities.
-The BSW program is fully accredited through the Council on Social Work Education.
+The Bachelor of Social Work program teaches the necessary knowledge and skills needed to work with clients in a wide range of fields of practice.
+This program provides students with a structured 420-hour internship working with an agency-based Field Instructor in a social service agency during the senior year, allowing them to practice their skills with individuals, families, groups, organizations, and communities.
+The Bachelor of Social Work program is fully accredited through the Council of Social Work Education.
+Graduates from accredited BSW programs are immediately eligible to apply to the NJ State Board of Social Work Examiners for the credential of Certified Social Worker (CSW).
+Graduates who have earned an accredited BSW are eligible for "Advanced Standing" status in most Master of Social Work (MSW) programs, which allows students to transfer up to 18 BSW credits towards the MSW degree,